Skip to main content

 loading...

-2. Client: The client submits a query to search against the data owners' uploaded files in SecretVault, retrieve the most relevant data, and use the top-k results for privacy-preserving inference in SecretLLM.
-Similar to the encoding by data owners, the query is processed into its corresponding embeddings.
+2. Client: The client submits a query to search against the data owners' uploaded files using secretvaults, retrieves the most relevant data, and uses the top-k results for privacy-preserving inference with an LLM on a nilAI node.
+Using a similar encoding to that used by data owners, the query is transformed into its corresponding embeddings.

 Employees Example